What is CBT?

 How Will It Help Me?

 So, cognitive therapy proceeds with the rational (Socratic) examination of one’s beliefs about oneself, the world, and others, as a means of exploring whether they’re true, while also discovering how they affect one’s own actions.
 So, here’s where it gets tricky.
 The biggest resistance I get is to this portion of treatment.
 A client will tell me, “Well, I rationally know that I’m not a failure, but I can’t help but feel it.”
 And I respond by saying, “Of course!
-Facts don’t often change feelings, but actions do.”
+Facts don’t often change feelings (they can only reduce them), but actions do.”

 And this, as some would argue (and their belief is backed by research), is where the pivotal point of treatment occurs.
 Now, we enter the territory of the behaviorists.
 Whether you’re struggling with anxiety, depression, or anger, rational examination can diminish each to an extent and that will allow you to act (or behave differently if you’ve been acting poorly), which is called Behavioral Activation in clinical jargon.
 But, it’s the action that will create an experience that, in conjunction with your newly formed beliefs, will work together to alter the way you feel about yourself, thus further reducing your symptoms.
 I think therefore I act!
 And I act therefore I feel!
 The entire thing is a cycle which reinforces itself.